kitty92pm/RONlua/README.md

 - **Reflection writes are bounded.** `object_set` refuses pointer types, `FName` writes, and any struct other than `Vector`/`Rotator`/`Vector2D`. `object_call` refuses functions whose params include object pointers, classes, arrays/maps/sets, text, or unknown structs.
 The whitelist exists so a malformed write can't corrupt UE's GC roots.

 - **`object_call` runs on whichever thread invoked it.** From `on_tick` it runs on the game thread (safe for most UE calls).
 From `on_render` it runs on the render thread (still serialized through the Lua mutex but **not** safe for every UE call — engine code that touches actor lifetimes generally expects the game thread).
 When in doubt, do reflection work in `on_tick`.

+- **`http_get` and `game:HttpGet` block.** The synchronous form holds the Lua mutex *and* the calling thread (game or render) for the entire round-trip.
+With cache hits this is microseconds; with a cold TLS connection to a slow CDN it can be a couple of hundred ms — long enough to register as a frame-time spike.
+Use `http_get_async` if you have a non-blocking path.
+The 5 s default timeout caps the worst case.

+- **HTTP cache is in-memory only.** `cathack.store`/`fetch` is the path for cross-session persistence.
+The HTTP cache lives until the DLL unloads (or `cathack.http_clear_cache()`), and cache hits don't re-validate with the server — pass `no_cache = true` in opts to bypass.
+Failures are not cached.

+- **`game:HttpGet` raises on non-2xx.** Roblox-style behavior: a 404 / network error is a Lua error, not a `(nil, err)` return.
+Wrap in `pcall` if you don't want script death on a bad URL.
+The `cathack.http_get` form returns `nil, err` instead and is generally easier to handle.

 ---